pgillet/spark-article/spark-in-docker.md

 # Recommendation

-It is strongly recommended to start from an official _base_ image to create any custom Spark image.
+It is strongly recommended starting from an official _base_ image to create any custom Spark image.